-- 1. Understand the dynamics relating to leading a growing company, strategic management, marketing, advertising and promotion, E-commerce, human resources management, succession and risk management in the context of small business. - 2.
-Understand forms of small business ownership, franchising, and buying an existing business. - 3.
-Be able to conduct a feasibility analysis, craft a solid business and financial plan. - 4.
+- 1. Understand the dynamics relating to leading a growing company, strategic management, marketing, advertising and promotion, E-commerce, human resources management, succession and risk management in small business. - 2.
+Understand forms of business ownership, franchising, and buying an existing business. - 3.
+Be able to conduct a feasibility analysis, craft a solid business/financial plan. - 4.
 Understand the legal environment of entrepreneurship, business law and governmental regulation. - 5.
-Develop an understanding of how to choose the best location, layout, and physical facilities for small business. - 6.
-Understand the role ethics and social responsibility play in entrepreneurship.
+Understand how to choose the best location, layout, and physical facilities. - 6.
+Understand the role ethics and social responsibility play in entrepreneurship. - 7.
+Power Point presentation of a written business plan in the form of a research project adhering to the APA Publication Manual, Sixth Edition, and documenting sources by bibliography.